forest-finder/knowledge_hunter_dummy_v9_2_wChrome/README.md

 ### Building from Source

 1. Clone the repository
+2. Set up environment variables as described above
-2. Make your changes
+3. Make your changes
-3. Load the extension in developer mode as described in the installation section
+4. Load the extension in developer mode as described in the installation section

+## Security Best Practices

+This project follows these security best practices:

+1. **Environment Variables**: All API keys and secrets are stored in environment variables, not in the code.
+2. **Gitignore**: Sensitive files are excluded from version control via `.gitignore`.
+3. **Template Files**: We provide `.env.example` as a template without real credentials.
+4. **Configuration Classes**: We use dedicated configuration classes to access environment variables.
+5. **No Hardcoded Secrets**: We never hardcode API keys or secrets in the source code.

 ## Contributing